Purdue-CS193/homework-0-aarpatel1/index.md

+## Aarav Patel's First CS193 Homework
+### Things I like about CS193
+  - GPA Booster :P
+  - Very helpful for Github beginners
+  - Good place to meet fellow CS freshman!

-## Welcome to a Pittsburgh Steelers fanpage
+### Welcome to a Pittsburgh Steelers fanpage

 You can use ESPN to see the Steelers winning games